 threatening form.
 The unconscious is relatively knowable, but not

-We should throw out the watered-down variant and accept the unconscious as truly unconscious.
-The resistance against a multivalent unconscious depends on an Oedipal fear of the unconscious, an unwillingness to accept the sphinxlike nature of the unconscious.
-The notion of the unconscious must be upgraded from a container of contents to a living reality capable of transforming itself and taking on new shapes.
+We should throw out the watered-down variant and accept the unconscious as ultimately unknowable.
+The resistance against a multivalent view depends on Oedipal fear; an unwillingness to accept the sphinxlike nature of the unconscious.
+The notion must be upgraded from a container of contents to a living reality capable of transforming itself and taking on new shapes.
 Although the sphinx is not wholly unpredictable, she is beyond the range of forecasts, much like the weather system in the next month.

-The gist of orthodox psychoanalysis — the dimension of drives and instincts — is merely one aspect of the unconscious, and merely one of the guises of the sphinx.
+The gist of orthodox psychoanalysis — the dimension of drives and instincts — is merely one part of the uncharted territory, and merely one of the guises of the sphinx.
 The orthodox theorist staunchly defends his idea against the one-eyed theses of all the other theorists.
-But the sphinx laughs at them all because they have fallen in the Oedipal trap, namely the presumptuous misconception that the riddle of the sphinx is once and for all solved.
+But the sphinx laughs at them all because they have fallen into the Oedipal trap — the presumptuous misconception that the riddle of the sphinx is once and for all solved.

 Over-determination is inadequate